 The pattern is clear: Qwen2 1.5B on M1 Mac runs at 30-60 tokens per second depending on quantization and backend.
 This is the Ollama Qwen2 1.5B tokens per second M1 reality.

-Llama 3.1 8B is probably the most popular model for local inference right now.
-Here is what you can expect.
+Llama 3.1 8B is the most popular model for local inference.
+Here is the Llama 3.1 8B inference speed data across GPUs and Apple Silicon.

 Apple Silicon Comparison